The Phillips Award is for distinguished service to the Institute of Physics.

 We recognise that our members contribute to the IOP in many different ways and we do not have a set of criteria for making a nomination.
 You should make your case for a nomination using the guidance in the nomination form.

-Nominations for Phillips Award will open again in February 2019.
+Nominations for the 2019 Phillips Award are now closed.
+The 2020 Phillips Award will open again in February 2020.

 About Major CES Phillips

 Major CES Phillips was one of the founders of the Institute of Physics and was Honorary Treasurer from 1929 to 1945.
 He was a pioneer in medical physics and also served as President of the British Institute of Radiology from 1930 to 1931, and as Honorary Secretary of the Royal Institution.